tom-draper/clockin/README.md

 # Clock In (In-Progress)

+Clock In is a command-line tool that allows you to track your working periods.
+Start and stop the timer with two simple commands and view stats and trends and earn awards for good behaviour!.

 ## Getting Started

 ### MySQL

-MySQL is a dependency for this software.
 If MySQL is not installed on your machine, download it from the <a href="https://dev.mysql.com/downloads/mysql/">MySQL website</a>.
+During setup, ensure you note your username and password and copy them into the .env file.

 ### Build